Sacred Native American Sites: Bear Butte and Wind Cave

-Along the way he visits two of the region’s most enchanting natural wonders -- Bear Butte and Wind Cave -- and speaks with Jace DeCory, member of the Lakota-Cheyenne River Sioux tribe and assistant professor of American Indian Studies at Black Hills State University in Spearfish, South Dakota.
+Along the way he visits two of the region’s most enchanting natural wonders—Bear Butte (listed on America's 11 Most Endangered Historic Places in 2011) and Wind Cave—and speaks with Jace DeCory, member of the Lakota-Cheyenne River Sioux tribe and assistant professor of American Indian Studies at Black Hills State University in Spearfish, South Dakota.

 Both Bear Butte and Wind Cave are integral to the Lakota people, and hold significance for a number of other tribes as well.
 Located along the western edge of the state, the lush Black Hills, or He Sapa, cover an area of approximately 5,000 square miles.
 Long before George Armstrong Custer’s 1874 expedition unearthed gold in French Creek, the area’s natural wonders inspired reverence and spiritual awakening in Native American tribes.

 Wind Cave National Park—located ten miles north of Hot Springs—was the first ever cave designated a national park anywhere in the world.
 Established in 1903 by President Theodore Roosevelt, Wind Cave is home to the vast majority of the earth’s discovered boxwork, rare calcite formations that resemble honeycombs.
 Guided tours of the cave are available year-round at a first-come, first-served basis.

 To many of the Lakota people, Wind Cave is the sacred site in their oral creation story; this is where the Pte Oyate —Buffalo Nation/People—emerged from inside Mother Earth and became Ikce Wicasa—Common People.